devspace-sh/devspace/docs/pages/cli/configuration/reference.md

   - op: "replace"                   # enum      | Patch operation (replace, add, remove)
     path: "images.backend.cmd"      # string    | Jsonpath or xpath to config option that should be patched
     value: ""                       # arbitrary | Value to use for patch operation
+    from: ""                        # string    | Jsonpath or xpath to config option which should be used as value for operation
   replace:                          # struct    | Array of replacements for entire config sections
     images: {}                      # struct    | Replacement for entire `images` section
     deployments: {}                 # struct    | Replacement for entire `deployments` section